- Soda Firing Workshop

 Soda Firing Workshop

-This Soda Firing Workshop will focus on Cone 6 soda Firing with Ann Marie Cooper.
+This Cone 6 Soda Firing Workshop will be lead by Ann Marie Cooper.
 The focus will be on how to make work that can be most successful in a soda firing - covering details about shapes, sizes, finishing details like feet, planning for wadding, decorating, glazing, etc. This information will be applicable to both wheel throwers and hand builders.
 This workshop will both start and end with the unloading of a Cone 6 Soda Kiln.

 The format / schedule of the workshop is:

-- Saturday 7/9 Noon-4PM: You will assist with unloading the next Cone 6 Community Soda firing so that you can see finished pieces as they come out of the kiln.
+Saturday 3/4 1-4PM: You will assist with unloading the next Cone 6 Community Soda firing so that you can see finished pieces as they come out of the kiln.
 This will help you understand the mechanics of the firing process and how the loading and wadding impacts pieces.
 We will discuss the pieces - what was successful and what was not.
 We will then move inside to dive deeper into a discussion on making pots for soda.
-You are welcome to sign up for the 7/5 community firing too via this link but you are not required to.
+You are not required to participate in the 2/27 Community firing - that firing is already sold out.

-- You will then have almost 4 weeks to make pieces.
-If you are bisque firing at Burnish then pieces must be DRY and ready to load into bisque kiln by end of day Monday 8/1.
+You will then have almost 4 weeks to make pieces.
+If you are bisque firing at Burnish, then pieces must be DRY and ready to load into bisque kiln by the end of day Monday 3/27.

-- Saturday 8/6 10AM-5PM: Loading Soda Kiln.
-At the glazing session, you will sign up for one 2 hour shift with 4 people per shift - you will not need to be at the loading all day.
+Saturday 4/1 10AM-5PM: Loading Soda Kiln.
+At the glazing session, you will sign up for one 2 hour shift - you will not need to be at the loading all day.
 Each shift will help complete one of the 3 stacks in the kiln.
 Ann Marie will place the pots into the kiln.
 You will help roll wadding, glue wads to pots, and bring posts and shelves over to the kiln.
 Ann Marie will discuss pot placement and how she decides what pieces go where in the kiln and why.

 Cost and What's Included

-- This workshop includes the firing fees of one half cubic feet of pots (12 x 12 x 6).
-Participants may purchase up to 1.5 additional cubic feet of space for $25 per half cubic foot.
+This workshop includes the firing fees of one half cubic feet of pots (12 x 12 x 6).
+Participants may purchase up to 1 additional cubic feet of space for $28 per half cubic foot plus tax.
 (We kept the volume included in the workshop low so that those who are intimidated by the process or who work at a slower pace / smaller volume can still feel comfortable participating.)